kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 #### Enqueueing an API call while a previous one is in-flight

-One other possible scenario is when an API call is executing (is in-flight) and a new API call for the same object wants to be added.
+One other possible scenario occurs when an API call is executing (is in-flight) and a new API call for the same object is added.
-If both have the same call type, standard merging logic could be used, i.e., merge the new API call with the API call in flight.
+If both calls have the same type, standard merging logic could be applied.
+This involves merging the new API call with the in-flight call itself
+(note that the in-flight call should still be stored in the map with details, but not in the queue with resource IDs).

-If the new call is less relevant, it should be skipped, but if it's more relevant, it should be stored, and after the previous call ends, the object UID should be re-added to the queue.
+If the new call is less relevant, it should be skipped.
+However, if it's more relevant, it should be stored, and once the in-flight call completes, the object's UID should be re-added to the queue.
+Re-adding it earlier isn't feasible, as two API calls for the same object shouldn't be executed concurrently, which could lead to unexpected behaviors.

 #### Waiting for the API call to finish